 A significant portion of the Center’s work is in evaluation and research in science, technology, engineering, and mathematics (STEM).
 These projects include research conducted by the Center funded by the National Science Foundation and evaluation of a variety of STEM projects designed to improve K-16 mathematics and science teaching and learning.

-The Institute for Interdisciplinary STEM Education's Project Real STEM is a Georgia Race to the Top Innovation Fund project designed to create a collaborative with Georgia Southern University and regional research institutes working with school district partners to develop integrated STEM performance tasks that engage students in applied learning through real-world challenges of environment and energy that are affecting their local communities.
+The Georgia Southern Univeristy Institute for Interdisciplinary STEM Education's Real STEM is a Georgia Race to the Top Innovation Fund project that creates a collaborative among GSU, regional research institutes, and area school districts to develop integrated STEM performance tasks that engage students in applied learning through real-world challenges of environment and energy that are affecting their local communities.
 The partnership will develop problem-based modules for high school career pathways courses mandated by the Georgia State House.
 The overarching goal is to reigniting student interest in STEM, improve STEM achievement, and encourage students to pursue careers in STEM.
 The long term goals is for students to become STEM literate citizens who can make informed decisions about issues that impact their lives.
 The 150 students in the first year of the project will apply STEM to real-world place-based problems arising from research conducted on the coastal plain, be mentored by scientists, and be taught by teachers working in professional learning communities that are collaborating with scientists.

 - Georgia Race to the Top Innovation Fund